Ed-o/example-terraform/README.md

 Hi and thanks for looking in.

-These are some examples for how to setup Terraform to work in AWS.
+These are some examples for how to setup and use Terraform.

+The examples are broken down into where they work :
+- Azure
+- aws
+- gcp
+- ovh
+and for things that are not just host centric
+- misc

-Inside modules we have the code that creates the items (resourses).
+In most of them, inside modules we have the code that creates the items (resourses).

-There is code to
-- create ECS cluster
-- setup cloud watch monitors
-- create a zabbix setup
-- Watch for aws account issues like billing (still in beta)

 Inside env you would create a setup for each environment you would like to have, for example -
 - test